somaproject/acqboard/docs/performance/performance.rst

-Total harmonic distortion plus noise (THD+N) measures the ratio of a fundamental signal to the power in all other harmonics and noise over a targeted bandwidth :bibcite:`kester_understanding_2008` .
+Total harmonic distortion plus noise (THD+N) measures the ratio of a fundamental signal to the power in all other harmonics and noise over a targeted bandwidth :bibcite:`kester_understand_2008` .
 We measure THD+N by using test signals at multiple frequencies.
-We follow the IEEE standard for digitizing waveform recorder :bibcite:`IEEEstd` to fit the sine wave.
+We follow the IEEE standard for digitizing waveform recorder :bibcite:`_ieee_2008-1` to fit the sine wave.

 .. figure:: thdn.png
-   :latexwidth: 6in
+   :latexwidth: 5in

    Total Harmonic distortion + noise measured across frequencies, gains, and high-pass filter settings at -0.43 dBFS.